How to Install Signal on Ubuntu 22.04 | 20.04

 sudo apt install signal-desktop

-This command downloads and installs the signal-desktop package, making Signal Messenger available for use on your Ubuntu system.
+This command downloads and installs the signal-desktop package, making Signal Desktop available on your Ubuntu system.

-Section 2: Install Signal with Flatpak and Flathub
+Method 2: Install Signal Desktop via Flatpak with Flathub

 This section will explore an alternative method to install Signal using the Flatpak package manager.
 Flatpak is a universal package manager similar to Snap, providing an easy and secure way to install applications on Linux systems.
 It allows you to have the latest version of applications, independent of your distribution’s repositories and offers better sandboxing for enhanced security.